Appalachian State vs. Georgia State NCAA Football Odds, Plays and Insights | October 2, 2021

 Appalachian State Stats and Trends

-- This season, the Mountaineers have one ATS win in two games as a favorite of 10 points or more.

-- Appalachian State's games this year have hit the over two times in four opportunities (50%).
+- Appalachian State's games this year have gone over the total in two out of four opportunities (50%).

-- When Appalachian State totals over 414.5 yards, the team is 1-2 against the spread and 3-0 overall.
+- When Appalachian State churns out more than 414.5 yards, the team is 1-2 against the spread and 3-0 overall.

 - The Mountaineers have turned the ball over five times this season, two more turnovers than the Panthers have forced (3).